-Merryn’s Smile Day is an annual event when we send ‘Smiles’ to those affected by Severe ME in Merryn’s memory on her Birthday, 13th May.
+Merryn’s Smile Day is an annual event when we send Smiles to those affected by Severe and Very Severe ME in Merryn’s memory on her birthday, 13th May.

 Merryn Crofts sadly passed away from Severe ME in 2017 just days after her 21st birthday.
 I was lucky enough to be her friend and thanks to her family’s blessing Merryn’s Smile Day was created in 2019 to celebrate her birthday.
-Smile For ME want to remember Merryn by sending a Smile in her name to those suffering with Severe ME.
+Smile For ME remembers Merryn by sending a Smile in her name to those suffering with Severe and Very Severe ME.
 Merryn loved sending little gifts and also loved it when happy post arrived for her so we are glad to be able to do this in her memory.

 Merryn’s Smile Day Smiles